liferay-search/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/07-permissions/03-registering-permissions-database.markdown

     by Service Builder into the base class your implementation class extends.
     You'll see the rest in the future.

-    This code adds a resource to @product@'s database to correspond with your entity (note that the `guestbookId` is included in the call).
+    This code adds a resource to @sharepoint@'s database to correspond with your entity (note that the `guestbookId` is included in the call).
 The three booleans at the end are settings.
 The first is whether to add portlet action permissions.
 This should only be `true` if the permission is for a